takJohn/decentraland-piano/README.md

 ![screenshot](https://github.com/takJohn/decentraland-piano/blob/master/88-keys-piano.jpg)

-Please feel free to explore the scene [here](https://decentraland-piano-amwtwanbpb.now.sh/?position=-22%2C-61).
+Please feel free to explore the scene [here](https://decentraland-piano-amwtwanbpb.now.sh/?position=-22%2C-61), which will take you to a version that has already been deployed.
+Alterantively you can run the scene locally by following the instructions below.

 ## Previewing the scene